jaesparza/website/content/loop1.md

 # DIY Magnetic loop antenna for 20-10 m bands

-A description of the most relevant aspects in the construction of one of my loops, covering hardware, sofware and mechanical aspects.
+A description of the most relevant aspects in the construction of one my loops, covering hardware, sofware and mechanical aspects.

 **It contains the tricky parts that I have learnt throughout the way...**